-The following precautions will help promote safe and proper operation of the Customer Reference Board (CRB):
+Caution: The following precautions will help promote safe and proper operation of the Customer Reference Board (CRB):

-- Before connecting power make sure that the CRB (Customer Reference Board) is either mounted in a chassis, or is on a non-conductive surface to avoid accidental shorts. - The CRB is susceptible to damage by electrostatic discharge (ESD) that may result in platform failure or unpredictable operation.
+- Before connecting power, make sure that the CRB is mounted either in a chassis or on the provided acrylic stand to avoid accidental shorts. - The CRB is susceptible to damage by electrostatic discharge (ESD) that may result in platform failure or unpredictable operation.
 Make sure you are in a static-free work environment before removing components from their anti-static packaging. - Connecting the wrong cable, or reversing a cable, may damage the CRB or device being connected.
-Since the CRB is not in a protective chassis, use proper care when connecting cables to the platform.

-Note: The CRB comes with all jumpers correctly set and will be ready to boot.
+Since the CRB is not in a protective chassis, use proper care when connecting cables to the platform. - Note: The CRB comes with all jumpers correctly set and will be ready to boot.